Commissaire Moulin

 Commissaire Moulin (English: Police Commissioner Moulin) is a French television series created by Paul Andréota and Claude Boissol and starring Yves Rénier as the title character, Commissaire Jean-Paul Moulin.
-The show started in 1976, was canceled in 1982, resumed in 1989 and finally ended in 2008.
-The entire series spans seventy 90 minute episodes.
+The show started in 1976 and was canceled in 1982.
+It resumed in 1989 and had seasons into 2008.
+The entire series spans seventy 90-minute episodes.

 Plot

-The series follows the adventures of lighthearted Jean-Paul Moulin, a police Commissaire, and his team as they solve crimes.
+The series follows the adventures of lighthearted Police Commissaire Jean-Paul Moulin and his team as they solve crimes.